Tips to Finding the the best exogenous ketones

 This is why the high quality sourced betahydroxybuterate ketones are found from established companies and purchased direct, usually online.
 They are transparent with their ingredients and should not contain fillers or be evasive in their marketing.

-Remember that beyond the sourcing of ketones, your tastebuds will also appreciate quality.
+Remember that beyond the sourcing of ketones, your taste buds will also appreciate quality.
 This means that the over the counter supplements that cost less will likely not be as palatable or enjoyable for flavor.
 The highest rated ketones in Canada, are KETO OS NAT from Pruvit Canada

 Best advice is to do your own research and seek out real testimonials of the products prior to committing.
 Try flavors and formulas in sample packs when feasible, and use your own experience to determine outcome.